lambdaclass/lambdaclass_hacking_learning_path/README.md

 - The relationship between Lambda and the client is managed by the Tech Leads and Project Managers.
 If someone from the client side makes a request to you personally via DM please contact your Tech Lead and Project Manager about it.
 Make sure your Teach Lead and Project Manager are in the loop for all relevant information.

 #### Ethics
-A lot can be said about ethics, both in general and as applied to computer science and engineering and their industrial applications, but a few basic things must be spelled out:
+A lot can be said about ethics, both in general terms and as applied to computer science, engineering, and their industrial applications, but a few basic things must be spelled out:
 - Stealing, in any way, is explicitly forbidden and is grounds for immediate dismissal.
 This include stealing software from other projects, open source or not, without attribution or credit.
 - Times are changing fast, and we always encourage trying out new tools, but at Lambda, using code provided by AI or LLMs is stricly forbidden.
 You can still use LLMs for other purposes, but copilot-style integrations which write code for you are a net loss, as they are not accountable regarding where they get their inspiration from and do not understand code licensing issues.
 - Work towards making your environment better than the way you found it.
 This ranges from cleaning tableware used at the office to helping others with your strengths.